newTest0321/CloudNative-DevOps/docs/Kustomize.md

-# Managing Multiple Kubernetes Environments with Kustomize
+# Multi-Environment Configuration with Kustomize

 ## Overview
 Kustomize simplifies Kubernetes configurations by allowing environment-specific customizations without modifying the base YAML files.
 This part demonstrates how to manage multiple environments using Kustomize with ingress-based routing, enabling you to deploy and access different versions of your MERN application through distinct hostnames.